Devas Club: History

 The Devas Institute was founded by Jocelyn Devas, a student at University College, Oxford, in 1884, as a ‘Club for Working Lads’ with the aim of providing young men with job skills.
 The club was originally called University College House and was in a room above a coffee shop in Stewarts Road.
 Following Jocelyn Devas's death eighteen months after founding the club, in a climbing accident on the Matterhorn, his father offered a substantial endowment if his college friends would carry on the work in Battersea.
 Oxford House helped the club early in its development.

-The Devas Institute was constituted first under a scheme set up by the Charities Commissioners in 1901, when University College Oxford and then Battersea Polytechnic Instiute provided members of the Management Council for the Devas Institute.
+The Devas Institute was constituted first under a scheme set up by the Charities Commissioners in 1901, when University College Oxford and then Battersea Polytechnic Institute provided members of the Management Council for the Devas Institute.
 The institute moved to larger premises in Thessally Road in Nine Elms in 1907.
 During World War I, the Devas Institute site was used as an air raid shelter.

 The comprehensive redevelopment of the Nine Elms area to build New Covent Garden Market prompted a further move, to a purpose-built building on Stormont Road near Lavender Hill in 1969, in a notably Brutalist architectural style.
 It was renamed the Devas Club in 1970.
 The club was reconstituted in 1974 by order of the Charity Commissioners under independent trustees.

 The main purpose of the institute's work was initially educational, but as this function became increasingly taken over by the London County Council, sporting and creative activities began to take precedence in the programme.
 A separate club for girls was started in 1960, which was later merged with the main activity of the club.
 The club maintains a small meeting space for alumni of the club ('old boys').

-The club celebrated its 130th anniversary in 2014.
+The club celebrated its 140th anniversary in 2024.